Lupus590AtUni/Uni-PacMan-Clone/README.md

 until I can setup visual studio to do the debugging we will have to use this: http://darkdust.net/files/GDB%20Cheat%20Sheet.pdf

+if you want to debug then use GDB (see above link) or use QT creator for a gui: https://www.qt.io/download/

 Student Name|Github user Name|Commit Email
 ------------|----------------|------------